Supporting Ministry of Health to stabilize HIV/AIDS prevalence in Eritrea (2002/2003)

 After the initial effort in Asmara, we trained Ministry of Health facilitators from each of the regions of the country that replicated this effort country-wide.

-We partnered with the Ministry of Health in Eritrea and the World Bank.
-The work was funded with the World Bank.
+We partnered with the Ministry of Health in Eritrea and the World Bank, with funding through the World Bank.

 The Ministry of Health experience was documented by researchers from the Department of Infectious Disease Epidemiology at the Imperial College in the United Kingdom.
 Here’s a link to their study: Sourcebook for HIV/AIDS Prevention Programs: